 Secondary Sources: What Historians Have Written

 Kane, Maeve. “‘She Did Not Open Her Mouth Further’: Haudenosaunee Women as Military and Political Targets during and after the American Revolution.”
 In Women in the American Revolution: Gender, Politics, and the Domestic World, edited by Barbara Oberg, 83-102.
 Charlottesville: University of Virginia Press, 2019.
-(Companion Canvas page.)
+(Companion Canvas page.
+See above.)

 Martin, James Kirby.
 “Forgotten Heroes of the Revolution: Han Yerry and Tyona Doxtader of the Oneida Indian Nation.”
 In Revolutionary Founders: Rebels, Radicals, and Reformers in the Making of the Nation, edited by Alfred F. Young, Gary B. Nash, and Ray Raphael, 199–215.
 New York: Alfred A. Knopf, 2011.
-(Companion Canvas page.)
+(Companion Canvas page.
+See above.)